Michal0002/Michal0002/README.md

 # Hi there 👋
   My name is Michał and I'm from Poland.
 I have a passion for exploring and learning new things, especially in the realm of programming.

- 🌱 I'm currently honing my skills in various programming languages and technologies, striving to expand my knowledge base.
+ 🌱 I'm currently grinding my skills in various programming languages and technologies, striving to expand my knowledge base.

  ### 🔭 Check out some of my projects:
  * [OLX Web Scrapper](https://github.com/Michal0002/olx_web-scrapper) - A web scraping tool to extract data from OLX platform.